Nigel Bradham

-Nigel Bradham (born September 4, 1989) is an American former professional football linebacker.
-He played college football at Florida State University.
+Nigel Bradham (born September 4, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Florida State Seminoles.
 He was selected by the Buffalo Bills in the fourth round of the 2012 NFL draft, and played for the Philadelphia Eagles from 2016 to 2019.

 Early life

 At Wakulla High School, Bradham had consecutive 145-tackle seasons, including a senior campaign in which he also registered 12 sacks and four defensive touchdowns in leading Wakulla to a district championship and a first-round playoff berth, where they lost 13–8 to Panama City Beach Arnold.
 As a junior, he tallied 145 tackles, eight sacks, and four interceptions, two of which he returned for TDs.
 Bradham recorded over 430 tackles and 20 sacks during his four-year career on the varsity football team at Wakulla.

 Bradham was named to All-American teams by Parade, SuperPrep, and USA Today, among others.
 He was a finalist for the Hall Trophy and recorded four tackles in the 2008 U.S. Army All-American Bowl.
-Considered a five-star recruit and the ranked first among outside linebacker prospects by Rivals.com, Bradham had numerous scholarship offers but decided to attend Florida State early in April 2007.
+Considered a five-star recruit and the ranked first among outside linebacker prospects by Rivals.com, Bradham had numerous scholarship offers but decided to attend Florida State University early in April 2007.
 He was the highest rated prospect of the Seminoles' 2008 recruiting class.